Open-LinaOS-Foundation/LinaOS/Documentation/PCI/pcieaer-howto.rst

 User Guide
 ==========

-Include the PCI Express AER Root Driver into the Linux Kernel
+Include the PCI Express AER Root Driver into the LinaOS Kernel
 -------------------------------------------------------------

 The PCI Express AER Root driver is a Root Port service driver attached